fungenomics/CoRAL/README.md

    run to find out!!
 </details>

-Now that you've made sure that the dryrun works you are ready to run the annotation pipeline!
+Now that you've made sure that the dry run works you are ready to run the annotation pipeline!
 Remove the `-n` flag from your script:

 ```bash
 # run benchmarking pipeline